rht-labs/sre-enablement-content/docs/7-chaos-wont-hurt/3-failure-testing-network-fault.md

 - Node failures
 - Time faults

-It also has a concept of _Workflows_.
+Chaos Mesh also has a concept of _Workflows_.
 When you use Chaos Mesh to simulate real system faults, continuous validation is always a need.
 You might want to build a series of faults on the Chaos Mesh platform, instead of performing individual Chaos injections.
 Read about how to do this [here.](https://chaos-mesh.org/docs/create-chaos-mesh-workflow/)